-I love to used Krusteaz brand for my Jamaica boiled dumpling recipe because It holds up well, I don't need additional ingredients because it replaces wheat 1 to 1 and it tastes pretty good and the ingredients are mostly whole grain.
+I love to use the Krusteaz brand for my Jamaica boiled dumpling recipe because It holds up well, I don’t need additional ingredients because it replaces wheat 1 to 1 and it tastes pretty good and the ingredients are mostly whole grain.

 Ingredients In Krusteaz Gluten-Free Flour Used For Boiled Dumplings

 - Whole Grain Millet Flour

 - Xanthan Gum

 To make boiled flour dumplings, bring about 4 cups of cold water with 1 teaspoon of salt to boil in a large pot on medium-high heat.